fiskaltrust/rollout-doc/overview/countries.md

 fiskaltrust is proud to offer its services in several countries for over 25.000 companies.

 ## Country-specific information
+The fiskaltrust.Portal and it's connected backend systems are distinctively hosted, as we aim to store all data in the country where the respective Middleware instance is operated in whenever possible.
+Therefore, the URLs of the Portals differ and separate accounts need to be created in each country.

+In addition to our [global website](https://fiskaltrust.eu), we also offer country-specific information about our products and services on the market website listed below.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';